patacrep/patanet/README.md

 ```
 ./manage.py loaddata few_songs.json
 ```
+Or, probably better, you can import songs from a songbook repository like that:

+1. set some variables in Songbook_web/settings.py :
+ * Path to the root of the songbook repo:
+ `SONG_PROCESSOR_DIR = os.path.join(PROJECT_ROOT, '../songbook/')`
+ * Path to the songs in the songbook repo:
+ `SONGS_LIBRARY_DIR = os.path.join(SONG_PROCESSOR_DIR, 'songs/')`

+2. run `./manage.py importsongs`

 ## How to run

 Then you can run a development server with the command `python manage.py runserver`.
 No web server (e.g. Apache, ...) required.